creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-10-07-Diffusion_Autoencoders.md

 <div style="text-align:center"><img src="/collections/images/DiffusionAutoencoders/Tab2.jpg" width=1500></div>

-# Conlusion
+# Conclusion

-In conclusion, this paper demonstrates the potential of leveraging DPMs for representation learning, aiming to extract meaningful and decodable representations of input images through an autoencoding framework.
+In conclusion, this paper demonstrates the potential of leveraging DPMs for representation learning, aiming to extract meaningful and decodable representations of input images through an autoencoder framework.

 # References